Best wide-angle lenses in 2026: ultra-wide zooms to shoehorn everything into the shot

-With the best wide-angle lenses, photographers and videographers can shoot with a unique perspective.
-Offering a field of view much wider than that of the human eye, the best wide-angle lenses allow expansive vistas and eye-poppingly expansive views to fit into a single frame, opening up myriad possibilities when compared to a standard lens.
+The best wide-angle lenses offer a field of view much wider than that of the human eye.
+This means photographers and videographers can shoot with a unique perspective, producing imagery that fits eye-poppingly expansive views fit into a single frame, opening up myriad possibilities when compared to a standard lens.

-For many reasons, an ultra-wide zoom is a great lens to have in your toolkit, allowing you to open a whole new world of creative shooting opportunities.
-So join us as we pick out the best wide-angle lens buys for a wide range of cameras…
+There are loads of reasons why an ultra-wide zoom is a great lens to have in your toolkit, allowing you to open a whole new world of creative shooting opportunities…

 Best for Canon